Film: How to Marry a Millionaire

 - Rich Suitor, Poor Suitor: Schatze finds herself torn between wealthy older gentleman J.D.
-Hanley and working-class stiff Tom Brookman.
+Hanley (William Powell) and working-class stiff Tom Brookman.
 J.D. is a kind and courteous man who is genuinely fond of Schatze, but she has much greater chemistry with Tom.

 - Romantic Comedy

 - Secretly Wealthy: Tom Brookman.
 He even owns a building named after him.